 Loading...

 Hello & Welcome to SHEP’s website.
 We hope you find this website helpful.
 We are an Irish Community Education and Development Organisation based in Cork.
 Our main areas of work are; Training and Development, Earth Awareness & Action, Counselling, Advocacy and International Partnership.
-We were established in 1974 so we are very excited to be celebrating our 50th Anniversary this year.
+We were established in 1974 and were very proud to celebrate our 50th Anniversary last year.

 How proud we all are of the work we do together to support individuals and communities.
 Our head office and training centre is in Ardfoyle, Ballintemple.
 Please feel free to contact us on (021) 4666180.